 “Hey doc, can you teach me how to stretch better?
 I’ve been stretching for months now and it’s not helping.”

 First off, despite what my staff thinks about me, I don’t hate stretching.
-No one in the health field hates stretching, BUT I don’t think it is a cure all and I definitely think it is often being used inappropriately.
+No one in the health field hates stretching, BUT I don’t think it is a cure-all and I do think it is being used inappropriately.

 When I lecture I use my bicep as a visual – you try right now – make a muscle with your bicep.
 Pretty easy to see how that would represent a shortened, fattened version of “tight”.
 The opposite move – extending your arm all the way out, will really stretch the bicep…but it’s still “tight.”